Mission Activities for Kids

 Use this creative object lesson from Nancy Keith to explain missions to children.

 Send one child out of the room (with appropriate supervision).
 Give the other children a treat.
 As you give each child the treat, say, "God loves you!"
 As children enjoy their snack, explain that there's also a treat for the child who went out of the room.

 Ask, "How will the child know about the treat?
 How could we get the treat to the child?"

-Have the children try yelling, throwing the treat toward the door, and using any other means.
+Have the children try whatever means they can think of, such as throwing the treat toward the door.
 Children will finally conclude that the only way to get the treat to the child is to take it to him or her.

 Send one child as the "Missionary" to deliver the message and the treat.
 Then have both children return to the room.

 Discuss how the child wouldn't have known about the treat if the Missionary had never gone to share.